 The suggestion boxes are a classic tool for collecting feedback, yet you can get more from it than you realize.
 Here are five ways to update how you collect ideas.

 It’s hard to put a slip of paper in a slot when you’re out in the field, on the floor, or just keeping up with your other work.
 Taking your “suggestion box” online covers a few crucial points for any effective innovation strategy.
 It makes the box accessible to everyone in the company through a data connection.
 You can push your entire company’s IT infrastructure.

 A digital box is easier to use across different languages, communication styles, and levels of ability.
 Add functions like voice-to-text or dual language translation.

 Keep It Simple

-Your digital suggestion box should be in simple form..
+Your digital suggestion boxes should be in a simple form.
 Avoid any complex questions upfront.
 Ask for an identifier if needed, make space for a suggestion, and include a submit button.

 This should also include access and instructions.
 Your suggestion box should have an easy URL to remember and write out.
 Test it on multiple platforms and formats just like you would any other webpage your company relies on.

 Instructions should be short and clear.
 Translate them into all languages your company uses regularly.
 The instructions should also, if possible, be at the top in an easy-to-copy block of text that can be pasted into translation engines and read out loud.

 Consider a follow-up after someone clicks “submit.”
 For example, you might invite someone to fill out a quick survey after they make their suggestion.
 You could also serve another suggestion and ask for some feedback on it.
 Regardless, make it clear the suggestion has been submitted and that they don’t need to fill out the form again.